Edward Gillespie OBE

 Major J.V.
 Eyre, JP DL

 Lieut.
-Col. Ken Gibson KCR TD MA LLM DL
+Col. Ken Gibson TD MA LLM DL

 Ken has lived in Bitton, the most southerly village in the ceremonial County of Gloucestershire, for 40 years.
 As a retired solicitor he is involved with local charities in particular those supporting veterans.
 He is a Lay Minister at the village church.